Surgery, sedation, and procedure planning

 Short answers for patients

-Should I tell my anesthesiologist or dentist about peptide therapy?
+Should I tell my surgeon or anesthesiologist about peptide therapy?

 Do non-GLP peptides matter before a procedure?

-Seek urgent or emergency care for chest pain, trouble breathing, fainting, severe abdominal pain, persistent vomiting, severe dehydration, confusion, severe allergic symptoms, wound infection signs, blood in vomit or stool, or any symptom the procedure team labeled urgent.
+Use urgent pathways for chest pain, trouble breathing, fainting, confusion, severe dehydration, persistent vomiting, severe abdominal pain, severe allergic symptoms, uncontrolled bleeding, spreading infection, or symptoms your procedure team labeled urgent.